Google gains billions in value as YouTube drives ad growth

-Google Inc's (GOOGL.O) shares closed up 16.3 percent at $699.62 on Friday, adding about $65 billion (42 billion pounds) to its market value, as strong growth in YouTube viewership eased investor concerns about Facebook Inc's (FB.O) push into video.
+Google Inc's (GOOGL.O) shares closed up 16.3 percent at $699.62 on Friday, adding about $65 billion to its market value, as strong growth in YouTube viewership eased investor concerns about Facebook Inc's (FB.O) push into video.

 Google's class A shares chalked up their largest single-day percentage change in more than seven years on Friday.